slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 Better, then, as a hiring manager to consider what sort of team you're trying to build.
 Your goal probably isn't to hire an army of junior developers who don't know they're junior, it's probably to deliver the best products at the lowest cost.
 This, in aggregate, means hiring for deep _differentiated_ skills, collaboration, and effective team structure.

+Your team will need folks who can move code reliably, but that's not the reason to hire for frontend skill specifically; hiring for frontend about hiring folks who you will trust to _set constraints_ and _maintain standards_ for the bits of your products that users experience on their own devices.

+This problem is unique, and in some important ways harder, than traditional development.
+Hiring generalists for this role has been an industry-wide disaster, and so you should be conscious that the folks you're hiring in this area will need to be empowered to say "no" to backend and "full-stack" engineers with different ideas.
+That's just how it has to be if your product is going to be great.
+The job of your senior frontend folks is to compromise and negotiate, but always in service of the user.
+They will push back, they may even be ornery, but that's only because delivering great experiences to the client requires uncommon discipline.

 ### HTML + CSS First

 Interview loops for frontend candidates should pose problems that are best solved multiple ways, with the highest scorings given to pure HTML + CSS answers.
 Some candidates may solve problems in this style by proposing a bit of backend templating plus some HTML and CSS; this is a sign of relative strength too.